wibitchain/dslink/README.md

 ## Docker
 > NOTE: 2019-08-13: docker-compose out-of-date, needs to be udpated.

-The Sidetree components are available via docker containers .
+The DsLink components are available via docker containers .
 Please see the docker document to find out details on building and running.